-NOVEMBER 20 IS THE TRANSGENDER DAY OF REMEMBRANCE.
+NOVEMBER 20 IS TRANSGENDER DAY OF REMEMBRANCE.

 This day is to we honor all the transgender and gender nonconforming people whose lives were lost due to acts of anti-transgender violence.